Print

 4. When the pumpkin wedges are softened, remove from the pot.
 When they are cool enough to handle, remove the outer layer.
 Put the pumpkin the a bowl and finely mash with a fork.

-5. Add in the bowl caramelized onions, plant milk, salt, pepper and flour.
+5. Add in the bowl caramelized onions, plant milk, salt and pepper.
 Mix well.

 6. Form the pumpkin mixture into small balls (the mixture makes about 10-15 balls).
 The mixture is really soft, so chill the balls in the fridge for 15-30 mins to harden.